pugliaagatha-eng/SpyGame/replit.md

 Currently using in-memory storage (MemStorage).
 Rooms are lost when server restarts.
 For persistence, a database implementation would be needed.

 ## Recent Changes
+- December 1, 2024: Critical Bug Fixes and Code Mission Redesign
+  - Fixed React error #130 causing black screen for spies in discussion phase
+  - Removed problematic HelpCircle lucide-react import that was tree-shaken in production
+  - Removed duplicate code display: agents now ONLY see secret during phone call overlay
+  - Removed static "Fato Secreto (Telefonema)" box from MissionPhase
+  - Removed secret fact section from RoleReveal component
+  - Spies now see scrambled secret fact letters instead of partial code digits
+  - Added "Transcrever Ligação" ability hint for spies to unscramble
+  - Removed hint display for spies - they only see scrambled letters

 - December 1, 2024: Auto-Disconnect and Draw Condition
   - Added auto-disconnect feature: players who don't reconnect within 45 seconds are removed
   - Game ends in draw if fewer than 5 active players remain